Abstract

 [

-three sub languages (OWL Light, OWL DL, OWL Full) created on different levels of
+(OWL Light, OWL DL, OWL Full) created on different levels of information

-information representation.
-Before going on, a short summary of the Description
+representation.
+Before going on, a short summary of the Description Logic whose

-Logic whose ideas are included in OWL DL: OWL is often used in its sub language OWL
+ideas are included in OWL DL: OWL is often used in its sub language OWL DL, as it

-Description Logic (DL).
-In DL, concepts are grouped in a
+Logic (DL).
+In DL, concepts are grouped in a so-called

 TBox and individuals belong to an

-subsumption so that more general concepts contain special ones, which correspond to
+more general concepts contain special ones, which correspond to the

 all classes that have been defined (cf.